-How much does a Life Underwriting Supervisor earn in the United States?
-The average Life Underwriting Supervisor salary in the United States is $93,970 as of March 28, 2019, but the range typically falls between $87,471 and $101,229.
+How much does a Life Underwriting Supervisor make in the United States?
+The average Life Underwriting Supervisor salary in the United States is $94,147 as of April 27, 2019, but the range typically falls between $87,635 and $101,416.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
-View Cost of Living in Major Cities
+View the Cost of Living in Major Cities

 Take just three simple steps below to generate your own personalized salary report.

 4 - 7 years experience